typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 path sub attribute, value string;

-object sub entity, abstract, owns object-type, plays access:accessed-object;
+object sub entity, abstract, owns object-type, plays access:object;
 resource sub object, abstract;
 file sub resource, owns path;
 ```

 In the above example, the `resource` and `file` entity types are subtypes of the `object`, which itself is a subtype
 of the `entity` base type.
 They inherit the `object-type` attribute type ownership from it as well as its
-`access:accessed-object` role.
+`access:object` role.
 However, while the `resource` subtype is abstract, the `file` subtype is not.
 Hence, we
 can create `file` entities, but not `resource` entities.

 Further, the `path` attribute type will only be owned by the `file` entity type and any other entity types which